-The following table sets forth the capitalization of PCA as of June 30, 1999 on an actual basis, and as adjusted to reflect the sale of the 8,125,000 shares of common stock offered by PCA in the offerings at an assumed initial public offering price of \$17.50 per share, after deducting the estimated underwriting discounts and offering expenses payable by us, the application of the net proceeds therefrom as described in "Use of Proceeds."
+The following table sets forth the capitalization of PCA as of June 30, 1999 on an actual basis, and as adjusted to reflect the sale of the shares of common stock offered by PCA in the offerings at an assumed initial public offering price of \$ per share, after deducting the estimated underwriting discounts and offering expenses payable by us, the application of the net proceeds therefrom as described in "Use of Proceeds."
 The information in this table should be read in conjunction with "Unaudited Pro Forma Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations," the audited combined financial statements of the Group and the related notes and the audited financial statements of PCA and the related note, which appear elsewhere in this prospectus.

 JUNE 30, 1999

-AS ADJUSTED
+ACTUAL AS ADJUSTED

-OUSANDS)
+(IN THOUS

-Cash \$ 46,855 \$ 64.319
+Cash \$ 46,855 \$ 46,855

-· · · · · · · · · · · · · · · ·

 Debt:

-Senior credit facility

-Revolving credit facility (a)

-Term Loan A 431,488 '

-Term Loan B 351,756

-Term Loan C 351,756 ,

-Notes.
-550,000

-Other 468 468
+Senior credit facility Revolving credit facility (a).
+Term Loan A. Term Loan B. Term Loan C. Notes.
+Other.
+431,488 351,756 351,756 550,000 468 351,756 351,756 550,000

 Total debt 1,685,468 1,685,468

-Senior exchangeable preferred stock, liquidation preference \$100 per share; 3,000,000 shares authorized, 1,000,000 shares issued and outstanding, actual; no shares issued and outstanding, as adjusted 96,500
+Senior exchangeable preferred stock, liquidation preference \$100 per share; 3,000,000 shares authorized, 1,000,000 shares issued and outstanding 96,500

-Stockholders' equity:

-Preferred stock, par value \$.01 per share, 7,000,000 shares authorized, no shares issued and outstanding Common stock, par value \$.01 per share, 300,000,000 shares authorized; 94,600,000 shares issued and outstanding, actual; 102,725,000 shares issued and
+Stockholders' equity: Preferred stock, par value \$.01 per share, shares authorized, no shares issued and outstanding

-outstanding, as adjusted (b) 946 1,027
+outstanding, as adjusted (b) 452,865 (12,458)

-Additional paid-in capital (b) 469,306

-Retained earnings 4,017

-(,,

-Total stockholders' equity 457,875
+Total stockholders' equity 341,762 440,411

-Total capitalization
+Total capitalization \$2,123,730

-- (a) As of June 30, 1999, we had \$250 million in availability and no borrowings outstanding under our revolving credit facility.
-If we had, the interest rate would have been 7.75% per annum on any amounts borrowed. - (b) The as adjusted amount does not include the 6,576,460 shares of common stock issuable upon exercise of stock options issued under PCA management equity agreements at an exercise price of approximately \$4.55 per share.
+(a) As of June 30, 1999, we had \$250 million in additional availability and no borrowings outstanding under our revolving credit facility.
+If we had, the interest rate would have been 7.75% per annum on any amounts borrowed.

+(b) Does not give effect to the proposed -for-one split of common stock.
+Excludes shares of common stock issuable upon exercise of stock options issued under PCA management equity agreements at an exercise price of approximately \$ per share.
 All of these options will become exercisable upon completion of the offerings.